-The Magnetic Hill Winery creates award winning wines on Magnetic Hill over Moncton.
+The Magnetic Hill Winery creates award winning wines on Magnetic Hill above Moncton.

 Magnetic Hill is a popular Moncton, New Brunswick attraction which hosts a variety of unique gift shops, maritime-related demonstrations and activities, seasonal recreation at Magic Mountain Waterpark, a relocated and restored covered bridge at the entrance, and the Magnetic Hill Zoo.